Shekharrajak/WSDC_Task_2015-16/README.md

 You can see the database using :
 * 'python manage.py sqlmigrate <app_name> 0001'

-here app name are : authentication , posts .
+here app name are : authentication , posts.

+Go to python shell :
+$ python manage.py shell

+and import the app databse models :

+>>> from authentication.models import Account

+Show all the current users
+>>> print Account.objects.all()
+[] # Returns an list of all registered user.
+ Quit the Django shell.
+>>> quit()

 Note :